Hinaser/jscrypto/API.md

 <h5 id="reason-why-it-takes-extra-steps-in-ccm">The reason why it takes extra steps</h5>

-You may notice that in NIST 800-38C style ciphertext, sizes of input plaintext and output ciphertext does not match because 800-38C's ciphertext is followed by MAC of input data.
-So size of output ciphertext is size of plaintext plus size of MAC.
+You may notice that in NIST 800-38C style ciphertext, sizes of input plaintext and output ciphertext does not match because 800-38C's ciphertext is followed by MAC of input data(a.k.a. authTag).
+So size of output ciphertext is size of plaintext plus size of MAC(authTag).

 In `jscrypto`, block cipher takes fixed size block and produces the same size block and repeats it until all blocks which compose of input plaintext are consumed.
 Even CCM is not an exception.
 CCM takes fixed size block and produce the same size encrypted block.
 So if you want NIST 800-38C style ciphertext, you need to combine encrypted plaintext and MAC.

 ### Block Padding